 We cannot assume that every single side quest holds a reward.
 Reliving memories, after all, is like a closed door, you don’t know what lies behind.
 If the Animus was capable of knowing what you will get in return for a particular side quest, it should automatically eliminate all memories with no valuable rewards but of course the Animus cannot predict what happened at the end of a memory so it makes sense to have side quests with no return value.

-This could open up an interesting scenario where you start a side quest, at one stage you realise that it will not give you any reward (the NPC saying, ‘Look I have to be honest, I can’t give you anything in return’), and that is when Rebecca will pop up at the bottom right of your screen to tell you, “Layla, this will not lead you anywhere, I suggest you stop the memory and move on”, this is a non-vital Rebecca message so it can be turned off.
-And this is when the psychological aspect of the game comes into play, “Do I stop and keep searching for the PoE or do I keep helping this person to see how this quest ended?”
+This could open up an interesting scenario where you start a side quest, at one stage you realise that it will not give you any reward (the NPC saying, ‘Look I have to be honest, I can’t give you anything in return’), and that is when Rebecca will pop up at the bottom right of your screen with one of her non-vital messages to tell you, “Layla, this will not lead you anywhere, I suggest you stop the memory and move on”.
+This is when the psychological aspect of the game comes into play, “Do I stop and keep searching for the PoE or do I keep helping this person to see how this quest ended?”

 THE HISTORICAL MAIN CAMPAIGN